 Our teachers represent the heart of the NMH experience.
 As credentialed scholars, they’re the equal of any boarding-school faculty in the country.
 Dedicated and passionate, they will inspire you, nurture your interests, and motivate you to excel.

 Our College Model Academic Program (CMAP) provides the richest possible educational experience and gives you a glimpse of what college will be like.
 By taking three major courses each semester, you’ll spend more time in class with your teachers, which allows for deeper discussion and hands-on projects that increase your understanding of the course material.

-Our wide range of courses in all our academic departments are tough, fascinating, meaningful, and yes, often downright fun.
-Combined with our informed, personal college counseling, an NMH education will not only prepare you for college, it will also challenge you to broaden your view of the world while ever refining your image of yourself.
+Our wide range of courses in all academic departments provides for learning experiences that can be tough, fascinating, meaningful, and, yes, downright fun.
+Combined with our informed, personal college counseling, an NMH education will not only prepare you for college, but will also challenge you to broaden your view of the world while refining your image of yourself.

 Of course, as we said, the classroom is just the beginning at NMH.
 Our international programs can take you to Uruguay to study Spanish or South Africa with our Humanities II course.
 Our working farm is a living laboratory where you can conduct college-level experiments in plant biology and soil ecology, learn to make lavender soap and maple syrup, and grow organic vegetables for the dining hall.
 You can dig deeper into your favorite subjects through student organizations like Model UN and the Math Club, or get creative in the amazing Rhodes Arts Center.